-One of the most significant arbitration cases in recent times, besides the cases for international treaty arbitration addressed by me in the sister publication of the Getting the Deal Through series, Investment Treaty Arbitration, 2017, is the CCI No. 1632/JRF/CA YPF v AESU & TGM (2016, continued in 2017).
+One of the most significant arbitration cases in recent times, besides the cases for international treaty arbitration addressed by me in the sister publication of the Getting the Deal Through series, Investment Treaty Arbitration, 2017 and 2019, is the CCI No. 1632/JRF/CA YPF v AESU & TGM (2016, continued in 2017).
 As informed by YPF to the Stock Exchange, the arbitral award imposed a significant amount as damages compensation for liability implied by an anticipated termination of export gas supply and in relation to a delivery or pay provision, and for anticipated termination of a gas transportation contract.
 The case has been commented on by Diego Fernández Arroyo in Arbitration International 2017,0,1-28, and court resolutions can additionally be found online.
 Therefore, the information from the facts involved can be discussed.
-Nullification requests by different parties involved in the multi-party arbitration were filed in two different countries, the courts of Uruguay and Argentina, with conflicting views.
+Nullification requests by different parties involved in the multi-party arbitration were filed in two different countries, the courts of Uruguay and Argentina, with conflicting views (in the case of YPF v AES Uruguaiana, 15 Oct 2014, mandating the suspension of the arbitral procedure, and considering the court had jurisdiction on the annulment appeal as it was so empowered by the relevant arbitration clause).
 The case involved a gas-by-wire scheme ending up with a power supply agreement to Brazil under a grid of related contracts starting in Argentina with the export gas supply and shipping and transport contracts to Uruguay as delivery point, for gas firing a power plant in that country to sell power to Brazilian utilities.
-The case is a good example to address the current subject of FM, frustration and government regulatory changes stopping short of prohibitions, because the issue was, always following said publication, related to the two-step restrictions on gas exports by means of removal of export permits or the imposition of absurd export withholdings with the effect of more than doubling the market price.
+The case is a good example to address the current subject of FM, frustration and government regulatory changes stopping short of prohibitions, because the issue was, following said publication, related to the two-step restrictions on gas exports by means of removal of export permits or the imposition of absurd export withholdings with the effect of more than doubling the market price.
 The description of the facts adds the condiment of an anticipatory breach and, with respect to arbitration clauses, separate choice of law provisions for annulment litigation.
 The cross claims were addressed by means of a voluntary consolidation in a single multiparty, bifurcated (splitting liability and quantum phases), arbitration under ICC rules, and diverging arbitral awards annulment court procedures (based on conflicting views on lex arbitri, the law governing the arbitration procedure itself) in Uruguay and Argentina.